viresh-ratnakar/webifi/README.md

 use—my own philosophy as a solver is to maximize my *fun* in solving, which sometimes means using some assistance to get past a clue that I might be stuck on).
-Webifi can help you find words matching a partial solution; it can offer possibilities for some cryptic wordplays such as anagrams and homophnes.
+Webifi can help you find words matching a partial solution; it can offer possibilities for some cryptic wordplays such as anagrams and homophones.
 When online, it can also look up definitions and synonyms.

 ## The basic interface